 Most surgical biopsies are excisional biopsies.
 With an excisional biopsy, the whole abnormal area (plus some of the surrounding normal tissue) is removed.

 Today, few people have an incisional biopsy.
 An incisional biopsy only removes part of the tumor.
-Today, few people have this procedure.

 An excisional biopsy is done by a surgeon in an operating room.

 The surgeon will use local anesthetic to numb the area that will be biopsied.
 You’ll get a drug to help you sleep (sedative), rather than general anesthesia.
 The sedative will be given by vein (through an IV).

 Most people don’t need to stay overnight in the hospital.

 Before surgery, a localization procedure may be done.
 A radiologist uses a mammogram or breast ultrasound image to guide a very thin wire, radioactive seed or other marker into the suspicious area of the breast.
 This is usually done if the abnormal area in the breast was first detected on an imaging test (such as a mammogram) and cannot be felt.

 The breast tissue that’s removed is usually X-rayed.
 This lets the surgeon and radiologist match the suspicious areas on the mammogram with those in the biopsy tissue.

 If the areas match, the correct tissue was removed.
-If the areas don’t match, the surgeon may try again to ensure the suspicious area is removed or they may wait and do another biopsy.
+If the areas don’t match, the surgeon may try again to make sure the suspicious area is removed, or they may wait and do another biopsy.

 When is excisional biopsy the only surgery needed?

-Although the goal of an excisional biopsy is to diagnose cancer, sometimes the surgeon can fully remove the cancer.
+Although the goal of an excisional biopsy is to diagnose breast cancer, sometimes the surgeon can fully remove the cancer.
 In these cases, excisional biopsy may be the only breast surgery needed to treat the cancer.

 Some people diagnosed with breast cancer may need to have lymph nodes removed in a second surgery at a later date.

 Learn more about breast cancer treatment.

-If the biopsy shows cancer, a pathologist will study the tissue removed during surgery to check if there’s a wide enough rim of normal tissue around the tumor.
+If the biopsy shows breast cancer, a pathologist will study the tissue removed during surgery to check if there’s a wide enough rim of normal tissue surrounding the tumor.